 Although this bin is self explanatory, it does have this wonderful long word “Hundekotentsorgung”.

 ‘Naherholungsgebiet’ is your local recreation ground.
 But what do you need to do?

 Can you take your dog onto a play park in Germany?

 But my favourite sign is one last one.
 Actually, I won’t show it to you yet, let’s work with some of those words and a few more ‘dog’ words/ phrases first.
-If the game doesn’t work here, you can play it here. (no login required)
+It’s on Educandy’s site and you can play it here. (no login required)